hellodigit/connect-redis-crypto/Readme.md

 connect-redis-crypto (fork of connect-redis) is a Redis session store backed by [node_redis](http://github.com/mranney/node_redis), and is insanely fast :).
 Requires redis >= `2.0.0` for the _SETEX_ command.

+## Note from Nathaniel
+  I forked from https://github.com/jas-/connect-redis-crypto to have our redis session data encrypted.
+It had issues because it overwrote some constants that made the module incompatible with other modules we had in Digit.
+I fixed that issue and updated various portions of the encrypt and decrypt methods to use streams instead of using the legacy update and digest methods that were causing us issues.

 ## Installation

     $ npm install connect-redis